jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 **General provisions applying to bylaws made by a local authority**

 ### 151 General provisions applying to bylaws made under this Act
-(1AA) This section applies to a bylaw only if it is made under this Act.
+(1AA) This section applies to a bylaw only if it is made under this Act or the Maritime Transport Act 1994.
 (1) A bylaw may require anything to be done in any manner, or within any time, that is required by the local authority or by a person referred to in the bylaw.
 (2) A bylaw may leave any matter or thing to be regulated, controlled, or prohibited by the local authority by resolution either generally, for any specified classes of case, or in a particular case.
 (3) A bylaw may provide for the following: